RaunakShrivastwa/FoodSearch/README.md

 About the Project :-

-🔴 This is a single page website where you can seach about any meal.

 🔴 You can also add it into on your favourite list.

 🔴 The most important thing about this project it is fully responsive of nature and use an api called the themealdb to fetch all the dishes.